 Definition of ability: talent, skill, or proficiency in a particular area.

 Oration is a skill.
 Take a public speaking course to discover this truth.
-So is conflict mitigation for that matter.
-Communication, team-building, effective delegation, conflict management, critical thinking, analysis, problem-solving, strategic design, etc. These are all skills necessary for effective leadership and one’s proficiency in them can make or break their tenure as leader.
-Skills often require practice and every skill listed thus far is no exception.
-In fact, “Overseeing processes, guiding initiatives and steering followers toward the achievement of goals”; these are not only skills but this is actually one of the many definitions of leadership.
+So is conflict mitigation, for that matter.
+Communication, team-building, effective delegation, conflict management, critical thinking, analysis, problem-solving, strategic design, etc. These are all skills necessary for effective leadership, and one’s proficiency in them can make or break their tenure as a leader.
+Skills often require practice, and every skill listed thus far is no exception.
+In fact, “Overseeing processes, guiding initiatives and steering followers toward the achievement of goals”; are not only skills, but this is one of the many definitions of leadership.

-You will notice how some people have these skills and how some people don’t.
-You will also notice that their success as a leader seems to match their skill level.
+You will notice how some people have these skills and others don’t.
+You will also notice that their leadership success seems to match their skill level.
 Of course, leaders have skills.
 Some hone those skills better than others which is why some leaders are ultimately better than their counterparts.

-Some leaders are put into leadership positions without actually having leadership skills and they either fail miserably or they learn how to hone such skills to ensure success.
-Sure, there are some who seem to have a natural aptitude for leadership, but even this is explainable.
+Some leaders are put into leadership positions without having leadership skills, and they either fail miserably or learn how to hone such skills to ensure success.
+Sure, some seem to have a natural aptitude for leadership, but even this is explainable.